top of page

 Serial piece: possible to remake

-The boundary between art and design in jewelry can be a complex and subjective one.
+The boundary between art and design in jewelry is a complex and subjective boundary.
 While both fields require creativity and technical skill, art often focuses on the expression of ideas and emotions, while design is more focused on functionality and solving practical problems.
 In jewelry, this can manifest in pieces that are purely decorative and meant to be admired as works of art, or those that are designed to be worn and fulfill a specific function, such as holding a gemstone securely in place.

 As a jewelry designer, finding a perfect balance between these boundaries involves integrating artistic vision and technical skill to create pieces that are both beautiful and functional.
-This could mean creating visually striking pieces that are also comfortable and easy to wear or incorporating unique design elements that serve a practical purpose.

 Through this exploration, I have developed a visual language that embraces asymmetry and complimentary shapes.